AlexNexton/MS2-LingLang/README.md

 - As a **user**, I want to be able to contact **administration** about payment methods, complaints, general enquires and the language one might choose.
 - As a **user**, I want to be able to access the site's if any **Social Media** platforms.

-****Please note, all of the sections in both the sign up and contact forms are mandatory*
+****Please note, all the sections in both the sign up and contact forms are mandatory*

 - As a **user**, I can play a free game online.
 - As a **user**, I can choose the game in three different languages.